o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/behavior-context.md

 ![\[Setting the Collision variable\]](/images/userguide/scripting/script-canvas/script-canvas-behavior-context-5.png)

-## Displaying EBus Event Parameter Names in Script Canvas Nodes<a name="script-canvas-behavior-context-parameter-names"></a>
+## Displaying EBus Event Parameter Names in Script Canvas Nodes {#script-canvas-behavior-context-parameter-names}

 To display parameter names correctly for your EBus events, ensure that you specify custom names when you reflect your events to the behavior context\.